bbetstcw/standard-and-guidance/Content Adaptation Standard and Guidance/content-adaptation-standard-and-guidance.md

 ## Content Refresh in Azure.cn

-After the articles are delivered to localization team, it will take about 1 week for them to translate those articles.
+Customized articles are delivered to localization team every Monday, the localized articles are expected to be hand back next Monday.
 The localized articles will be hand back through [zhcn-pr Repo](https://github.com/Azure/azure-content-zhcn-pr/).
 And then, the content refresh cycle of [techcontent Repo](https://github.com/wacn/techcontent/) can be started.

 ### <a name="qa-in-ppe"></a> QA in PPE